Free temporary China phone number to receive SMS online (+86)

 What you get

 If no message comes through, you are not charged.
-The price covers a code that actually lands, not a line that sits empty.
+The price covers a code that actually lands, not a number that sits empty.

 Why it beats a shared phone number

-A shared line is a lottery, you are racing strangers for the same inbox.
+A shared number is a lottery, you are racing strangers for the same inbox.
 A private one removes that.
 The code is yours, it shows up fast, and no one reads your messages.

-Where even a paid line will not help
+Where even a paid number will not help

 We would rather be straight with you.
 A short-term virtual number is great for a one-time code, but it is not built for everything.